Saturday, May 30, 2020

 Among the WBCs the Lymphocytes play a crucial role.
 Lymphocytes are divided into B-lymphocytes (B stands for bursa Fabricius of birds) and T-lymphocytes (T for Thymus) according to their origin.
 Both B-lymphocytes and T-lymphocytes are subdivided again into many numerical numbers according to the presence of surface CD (cluster designation) and are grouped as stimulators and suppressors.

 During the maturation process, the B-lymphocyte travels to the thymus, spleen and lymph nodes.
-B-lymphocytes are activated by dendritic cells by presenting them with an antigen and the activated B-cells in lymph nodes act as temporary memory cells and the rest B-cells return to the bone marrow to become permanent Memory cells.
+B-lymphocytes are activated by dendritic cells by presenting them with an antigen and the activated B-cells in lymph nodes act as temporary memory cells and the rest of the B-cells return to the bone marrow to become permanent Memory cells.

 T-lymphocytes (T-cells).